Port Adelaide Football Club: Norwood

 The rivalry between Port Adelaide and the Norwood Football Club is one of the longest standing rivalries in South Australian league football.
-The two clubs met for the first time in 1878, where Port Adelaide hosted Norwood, with the visitors winning 1–0.
+The two clubs met for the first time in 1878, where Port Adelaide hosted Norwood, with Norwood winning 1–0.
 However, the rivalry between the two clubs would first begin in 1882, where Port Adelaide's first win over Norwood was controversially overruled by the league, with a follow-up game overshadowed by a misunderstanding at the gate which almost prevented Norwood players accessing the venue.

 The clubs met in 14 Grand Finals prior to Port Adelaide's accession into the AFL and share over 60 premierships between them.
-In 1884, Port Adelaide won the premiership, bringing Norwood's run of six premierships in a row to an end.
-In 1960, Norwood brought Port Adelaide's own record run of six premierships to an end defeating them by 27 points in the 1960 Preliminary Final.
+The two clubs are the only clubs in any of the elite Australian Rules Football leagues (the SANFL, WAFL, and VFL/AFL) to win six successive premierships, with Port Adelaide ending Norwood's run of six consecutive premierships in 1884, and Norwood bringing Port Adelaide's streak to an end by defeating them in the 1960 Preliminary Final.
 They have met in three Grand Finals following Port Adelaide's entry to the AFL, with Port Adelaide winning in 1999 and Norwood winning in 1997 and 2014.
-The two clubs are the only clubs in any of the elite Australian Rules Football leagues (the SANFL, WAFL, and VFL/AFL) to win six successive premierships.